 It was questioned if similar gains can be obtained when the input video is represented in other colour spaces.

 It was remarked that low QP simulation results should be provided, suggested QP values are {12, 17, 22, 27}.
 Shorter tests using the first 100 frames of the test set are suggested to be tested for all configurations.

+The low-QP simulation results were provided in the v3 version of M0305.
+RA results are still missing for some class A sequences.
+Based on the data available, for the low-QP tests, the gains in chroma are reported to be somewhat lower than those of CTC, but the gains in luma are similar to (AI case) or higher than (RA and LB) those of CTC.